Carlos Rios

 Carlos Alberto Ramon Rios (born 14 April 1971) is an Argentine professional boxer.
 He currently has 53 wins and 11 losses.
-Rios has fought in the super lightweight and featherweight division.
+Rios has fought in the super lightweight and featherweight divisions.
 Rios has fought for a world title on several occasions.
-In 1997 Rios fought Luisito Espinosa for the WBC featherweight title.
+In 1997, Rios fought Luisito Espinosa for the WBC featherweight title.
 He was defeated by TKO in the 6th round.

 In 1999, Rios was defeated by Floyd Mayweather Jr. for the WBC super featherweight title.
 He later fought Acelino Freitas in 2000 for the WBO super featherweight title.
 The fight ended in a technical knockout after Rios' corner threw in the towel.